 - immune disorders

-If pain levels get too high, stress hormones don’t subside, and they inhibit the healing process.
+If pain levels get too high, stress hormones don’t subside, which then inhibit the healing process.
+A downward stress spiral can develop.
 Magnesium however can subdue stress hormones and calm the nervous system, thereby also having a calming effect on inflammation.
-When magnesium is deficient, metabolism slows, and so the clean-up and repair processes also slow down.
-Inflammation keeps simmering and acid conditions prevail, as the body keeps trying to revv up enough energy for healing, but can’t seem to get over the line.
-Obviously, the right ingredients are missing for the job.
+3

 The detox process and building of new cells requires extra antioxidant nutritional support to help re-balance cell pH, including oxygen delivery, hydration, electrolyte replacement, and especially a lot of magnesium.